thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [01:07:40]
 **Bradley:**
 Okay?
 And very last thing I will say is just once you have clearly, like, outlined the outline and you've expanded your, your like, final EEC outline, right?
-From the 5 mistakes, you expand those with like action steps, examples, templates, whatever, just as bullet points only once you've done that and you're confident on actual, like the main sections and order and flow then you will actually like look for these specific sentence by sentence patterns, or like rhetorical directives, rhetorical moves, rhetorical structure, prompt template stuff, and you'll find the braindump voice note transcript, like actual content like I was describing before, hunting that down with a first string vs. second string mentality.
-And that's where you'll source the content from, and then plug it into that sort of directive or structure where it's more in line.
-Once you've established the main points and subpoints.
+From the 5 mistakes, you expand those with like action steps, examples, templates, whatever, just as bullet points only once you've done that and you're confident on actual, like the main sections and order and flow then you will actually like look for these specific sentence by sentence patterns, or like rhetorical directives, rhetorical moves, rhetorical structure, prompt template stuff, and you'll find the braindump voice note transcript, like actual content like I was describing before, hunting that down with a first string vs second string mentality I hashed out earlier.
+And that's where you'll source the content from, and then plug it into that sort of rhetorical or writing rhythm "directive" or "structure" where it's more in line.
+But only once you've established the main points and subpoints first.